T-vK/Guitarix-Looper/Readme.md

 # Guitarix Looper

 ## Work in progress
-- This library is not finished yet and has not been tested so far.
+There are some bugs.
+Timing is not perfect and you have to manually press the play button for each tape twice in order to reset the "seekbar" properly (it might just be a visual bug though).

 ## Credits
 A big Thanks to snappy46 who told me how the Looper device can be controlled in the first place!
 Please take a look at his [GuitarixMidiController](https://github.com/snappy46/GuitarixMidiController) which is a very interesting project!
 Also look at the dev branch for the Looper functionality.
+You might also want to look at his Readme because he has screenshots that might explain the process of how to connect the Arduino Midi device with Guitarix better to you.

 ## What does it do